Mean Field Analysis of Two-Party Governance: Competition versus Cooperation among Leaders: Cooperation versus Competition

-The following comparison in Theorem \ref{thm:compare} is the main result of this subsection.
-The proof, which is mainly due to component-wise comparison theorems of the associated Riccati-Lyapunov systems, requires a series of elementary computations and is relegated to Appendix \ref{sec:app:compare}.
-To summarize, due to the symmetry provided by Model \ref{degeneratedmodel}, we can take the advantage of the reduced dimensions and the coupling of the underlying Lyapunov-Riccati systems.
-In this case, we can apply comparison theorems for ODEs to determine the relative size of the corresponding components of the associated Lyapunov-Riccati equations under the two games, which mainly depend on the signs of the coefficients representing the interactions between two different players, e.g., $A_\beta,B_\alpha$, etc. Using the representation \eqref{eq:lem:cost} and by taking into account of the size of the initial conditions, we are able to arrive at Theorem \ref{thm:compare}.
+The following comparison in Theorem \ref{thm:compare} is the main result of this subsection, {whose proof} is mainly due to component-wise comparison theorems of the associated Riccati {and} Lyapunov systems {\eqref{dynGamma} and \eqref{eq:K}}, requires a series of elementary computations and is relegated to Appendix \ref{sec:app:compare}.
+To summarize, due to the symmetry {of} Model \ref{degeneratedmodel}, we can take the advantage of the reduced dimensions and the coupling of the underlying Lyapunov {and} Riccati systems.
+In this case, we can apply comparison theorems for ODEs to determine the relative size of the corresponding components of the associated Lyapunov {and} Riccati equations under the two {leaders'} games, which mainly depend on the signs of the coefficients representing the interactions between two different players.
+Using the representation \eqref{eq:lem:cost} and by taking into account of the size of the initial conditions, we are able to arrive at Theorem \ref{thm:compare}.